ladataweb/SimplePBI/README.md

 The library get requests will return a response object .json() that python reads it as a Dict.

+## Preview methods
+There are some methods in the classes that still need more testing.
+Those will have a "preview" at the end of the name.
+Please let us know if something goes wrong with those.

 ## Complex requests
 If you want to get a deeper look on complex __Admin__ methods.
 <a href="https://github.com/ladataweb/SimplePBI/blob/main/Admin_complex.md" target="_blank">Check this doc</a>